Skip to main content

 9. Click Add KeyCreate new keyJSON

-If you need Cargo to access data outside the dedicated dataset, grant read access to other datasets:
+If you need Cargo to access data outside the default dataset, grant read access to other datasets:

 bq add-iam-policy-binding \